About the Thesis Fair

 The Thesis Fair is an opportunity for students to meet with organisations and discuss their offered projects with the hope that you will match with one of them.

-We are thrilled to announce that the AI Thesis Fair (AITF) and the general Thesis Fair (TF) will now take place on the same day, Tuesday 15 October, offering a comprehensive event for all participants.
+Both the AI Thesis Fair (AITF) and the general Thesis Fair (TF) will take place on the same day, Friday, 17 October.
+Please note that the AI Thesis Fair is only for UvA MSc AI students in their second year.

-In order to participate in the Fair you must vote for projects on the platform.
+In order to participate in the Fair you must vote for projects on the DataNose Thesis Matching Platform (TMP).
 Voting will not only assist you with figuring out which projects are of interest to you, they will also provide the organisations with the number of students interested in their projects.
 During the Information Session you will receive important information on how to vote on projects, meeting etiquette, CV tips, how to use the new online event platform, etc.

 - MSc Artificial Intelligence (Year 2+)